WeblateOrg/weblate/docs/faq.rst

    to push changes to your repository.
 3. Enable push on commit on your :ref:`project` in Weblate, this will make Weblate push changes to your repository whenever they are committed at Weblate.
-4. Optionally setup a cron job for :djadmin:`commit_pending`.
+4. Optionally set up a cron job for :djadmin:`commit_pending`.

 .. seealso::